Those Elusive Morel Mushrooms

 Well, the snow has melted, the floods have been and gone and the grass is turning green.
 It must be getting about time for the morel mushroom season to begin for another year.

-Those elusive little buggers will be popping up everywhere in our little patch of woods within three weeks or so and I want someone at this household to be ready to walk into those woods and pick us a bunch of them.
+it's late March and those elusive little buggers will be popping up everywhere in our little patch of woods within three weeks or so and I want someone at this household to be ready to go morel hunting and walk into those woods and pick us a bunch of them.
+I love fresh morels!

-Morels are one of the first things that pop up in the springtime and nearly everyone I know hunts them and eats them.
-They are extremely hard to find until your eyes become adjusted to the dimmer light now that winter is gone and leaves have started to bud out, and until you spot your very first one.
+Wild Morel Mushrooms are one of the first things that pop up in the springtime and nearly everyone I know hunts them and eats them.
+They are also a great source of Vitamin D. Though they may be a good source of Vitamin D, they are extremely hard to find until your eyes become adjusted to the dimmer light now that winter is gone and leaves have started to bud out, and until you spot your very first one.

-After the first one is found, it becomes a bit easier to find more.
+After the first morel mushroom is found, it becomes a bit easier to find more.
 It takes a bunch of them to make a good mess (mess in this case is a withit) to others.
-And a withit is what you fix as a side dish when you already know what meat you will be cooking for supper (dinner).
+And a withit is what you fix as a side dish when you already know what grilled meats you will be cooking for supper (dinner).
 We country folk call our evening meal supper while city folks call it dinner.
 For us dinner is our noon meal.
 Got it?

-It takes about five or six messes to get your fill of the little fungi.
-After that it is a simple matter to dehydrate what fresh leftovers you may have, before you soak them in salt water to eat immediately.
+It takes about five or six messes to get your fill of the little fungi, which are from morchella family.
+After that it is a simple matter to dehydrate what resh leftovers you may have, before you soak them in salt water to eat immediately.

-Here’s the recipe I use for that.
-Cut each mushroom into two pieces lengthwise and hold each piece under the running water of the faucet and let dry until they stop dripping.
+Here’s the recipe I use for cooking morels (I never recommend that you eat raw morels).
+This should work for both Black Morels and Yellow Morels.
+Cut each morel mushroom into two pieces lengthwise and hold each piece under the running water of the faucet and let dry until they stop dripping.
 It is imperative that you not soak these fungi before you finish the procedure I give now.
-Once the mushrooms have been cut, washed and looked over for slugs and other bugs inside the stems of some, they will be ready to dehydrate.
+Once your morel mushrooms have been cut, washed and looked over for slugs and other bugs inside the stems of some, they will be ready to dehydrate.

 I bought an electrical dehydrator through the newspaper want ads one year, or you can order one from Amazon or some other place, (a new one costs less than $100 and you can use it year after year for a long time.
 I have one that has seven layers you can do at one time.
 Space the pieces you wish to dehydrate on one of the layers, spaced close but not on top of other pieces.
 Set the temperature at 145 degrees and leave it there for about two hours before checking to see how they are doing.
 If they are dry and crisp, they are ready to finish.